 A few months prior to that brisk morning, I was driving down the road and saw a gentleman hitchhiking whom I decided to help.
 By now you’ve probably guessed…He was bringing me luck too.

 Except this time he left his ball cap in my truck, which I’ve affectionately kept in memory of our short trip together.
-But I had never worn it until that cold morning, when I shared this story with my wife, and it kept me warm.
+But I had never worn it until that cold morning when I shared this story with my wife, and it kept me warm.